Tiernebre/zone-blitz-deprecated/docs/development.md

    - You could also navigate to http://0.0.0.0:8000 if you wanted to access the server directly without going through the proxy.

+### Debug Support

+For debugging you will want to run `make debug` instead of `make`, then you'll want to open the "Run and Debug" menu in your VSCode window and run the "Debug (attach)" command.

+The application will not start until your debugger is attached.
+From there, you can use VSCode's debug tooling to debug the app.

 ### Traefik Proxy Development

 You can access the Traefik web dashboard in http://0.0.0.0:8080 for debugging